vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 **Estimated Time to Complete: 60 minutes**

 In this **optional** exercise, we will explore some more advanced options in the NSX Distributed IDS/IPS Configuration
-    * Username **vmware**
-    * Password **VMware1!**
  * Tuning IDS/IPS Profile to turn off irrelevant signatures
  * Attempt to evade IDS/IPS detection by using obfuscations
  * Enable IDS/IPS event logging directly from each host to a syslog collector/SIEM

-establish a **reverse shell** from the Drupal server, and use it as a **pivot** to gain access to the internal network which is not direclty accessible from the external VM.
-Traffic to the internal network will be routed through the established **reverse shell** from the **App1-WEB-TIER VM**.

 **Open a SSH/Console session to the External VM**
 1. If your computer has access to the IP address you've assigend to the **External VM** (10.114.209.151 in my example), open your ssh client and initiate a session to it.
 Login with the below credentials.